faiyaz032/budget_trakcer/README.txt

 1. Run "npm install" command.
 2. Run "npm start" command.

-This app is also deployed on
+This app is also deployed on heroku, URL is : https://budget-tracker-hassan.herokuapp.com/